 Madrid is undoubtedly one of the greatest party destinations in the world.
 It mixes chic, sexy sophistication, adds a little flamenco heat, a drop or two of red wine and then takes it to some of Spain's finest nightclubs.
 However you want to party, Madrid offers a little something for everyone; Flamenco Show & Dinner, Opera, Guest List Nightclubbing.
 See all our nightlife options...

 It's time for a hen weekend in Madrid!

 Bienvenidos a Madrid!
 The capital of Spain provides an absolutely stunning backdrop for any hen weekend with masses of beautiful architecture to see, fantastic shopping to do and a strong cultural environment to explore.
 Perfect for a city hen do in the sun, our Madrid weekends are always a winner with ladies who are looking for something a little classier than the usual rowdy resorts.
-From the lively fiestas to the refreshing water park and cool ice bar, you'll never be stuck for something new to try on a vibrant Madrid hen do!
+From the lively fiestas to the refreshing water park, you'll never be stuck for something new to try on a vibrant Madrid hen do!
 Why not give us a call today and get your weekend moving?

 Why: Reasons to celebrate a Madrid hen party